-- 4.1 Based on the information obtained by the tree survey I have prepared a tree constraints plan (TCP), drawing no: DS14051501.02 dated 23rd June 2015, included on Page 12 of this report. - 4.2 On the TCP, I have used different colours indicating tree crowns to distinguish between trees which should be removed for reasons of sound arboricultural management (red); trees which could defensibly be removed in order to facilitate development (blue); and trees with a higher retention priority which should, initially, be considered for retention (green).
+- 4.1 Based on the information obtained by the tree survey I have prepared a Tree Constraints Plan (TCP), drawing no: DS23031601.02 included as Page 11 of this report. - 4.2 On the TCP, I have used different colours indicating tree crowns to distinguish between trees which could defensibly be removed in order to facilitate development (broken blue); and trees with a higher retention priority which should, initially, be considered for retention (solid green).
 The TCP has been prepared as a working drawing and the suggested tree retention / removal balance is not definitive. - 4.3 Category C trees are classified as trees of low quality; they should not impose significant constraints to design layout and if necessary can defensibly be shown for removal in order to facilitate good design.
-If Category C trees can be satisfactorily retained within the proposed layout then consideration should be given for this. - 4.4 Category B trees are classified as trees of moderate quality, which covers a large range.
-It is likely that most Category B trees are ones which should initially be considered for retention and regarded as a constraint to development. - 4.5 Category A trees are classified as trees of high quality and there should be a general presumption initially for retention of these. - 4.6 The TCP shows the position of the Root Protection Area (RPA) for trees with a higher retention priority as broken pink lines.
+If Category C trees can be satisfactorily retained within the proposed layout then consideration should be given for this. - Category B trees are classified as trees of moderate quality, which covers a large range.
+Category B trees are frequently specimens which should be considered for retention initially; however some can be of insufficient value to impose significant design constraints and removal of such trees may be defensible in order to promote good design (usually on the basis that mitigation is provided elsewhere on the site in the form of high quality new planting). - 4.5 Category A trees are classified as trees of high quality and there should be an initial presumption for retention of these. - The TCP shows the position of the Root Protection Area (RPA) for trees with a higher retention priority as broken pink lines.
 BS5837 (Section 3.7) defines the RPA as a 'layout design tool indicating the minimum area around a tree deemed to contain sufficient roots and rooting volume to maintain the tree's viability, and where the protection of the roots and soil structure is treated as a priority'.
 In other words, the RPA represents the minimum area around each tree in which the ground should remain largely undisturbed.
-The RPA is an area based on a circle with a radial distance of 12x the stem diameter at 1.5 metres in the case of singlestemmed trees, or 12x the combined stem diameter (calculated in accordance with a formula set out in BS5837) for trees with more than one stem.
+The RPA is an area based on a circle with a radial distance of 12x the stem diameter at 1.5 metres in the case of single-stemmed trees, or 12x the combined stem diameter (calculated in accordance with a formula set out in BS5837) for trees with more than one stem.
 In situations where the site conditions clearly prevent consistent rooting around the tree (for example the presence of roads or buildings within the notional RPA circle) I modify the shape of the RPA to take this into account.
-At 10 Nutley Terrace I have not adjusted the RPA shape for any tree and these are all shown based on circles.
+At 115 Frognal I have adjusted the RPA shape for Trees 5, 7 and 11 to take account of features likely to restrict rooting.